vandanrohatgi/Unga-Bunga-Coin/README.md

 A meme coin just for learning purposes

 # What is this?
 In this project I try to recreate [This awesome series on creating blockchain using javascript](https://www.youtube.com/watch?v=zVqczFZr124&list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4) in Python.
+I added some of my additions here and there.

 # Why?